-Hypothesis provides a text editor which allows you to include links, images, texts, and videos in your annotations.
+The Hypothesis editor allows you to include links, images, and videos in your annotations.

 1. Copy a URL that you would like to include in your annotation.